 If you’ve got some problem-solving skills and an appetite for tinkering, the E3 CNC Router Kit is your chance to get a ton of milling value for your money.
 If you’re a beginner, however, we recommend investing in a slightly more expensive machine, first, to get a more guided assembly process.

 If you don’t need to cut very large objects, here’s a sturdy, compact CNC carving machine for you.
-Although its construction isn’t as beefy as something like the Carbide 3D Shapeoko, the Next Wave Automation is reportedly quite stable.
+Although its construction isn’t as beefy as something like the Carbide 3D Shapeoko, the CNC Piranha FX from Next Wave Automation is reportedly quite stable.
 This is likely due to its smaller cutting area relative to all the previous machines mentioned.
-You could get the XL version for a slight upgrade in real estate, but it’s still smaller than most of the other machines on this list.from
+You could get the XL version for a slight upgrade in real estate, but it’s still smaller than most of the other machines on this list.

 If you’re at a loss for workshop space, this machine might be exactly what you need: reliable milling in a compact package.
 Just make sure that what you lack in space you make up for in technical expertise, because some users have reported that the customer service of this particular manufacturer is somewhat unreliable.